Internet Marketing & SEO Resources & Tools - Yes, 500+

 Books - Business, Marketing, SEO & Self Development

 Everyone loves a good book and I'm no different!
 They've been a constant personal source of joyful learning, with the best reads challenging and inspiring me, often at just the right time when I needed them.
 I've included books on many different topics, including eCommerce SEO, website usability and UX, sales and consulting, thinking processes, copywriting, business building, personal growth and overcoming fear - but I've listed many more, so go have a look - I hope you find something really useful :-)

-Communities - Google+, Hangouts, Twitter Chats, Events & People I Follow
+Communities - Twitter Chats, Events (UK and Overseas) & People I Follow

-If you work in or around the digital marketing, content, creative or social media industries, there's a ton of Google+ communities, Hangouts and Twitter chats to take part in.
+If you work in or around the digital marketing, content, creative or social media industries, there's many Twitter chats to take part in.
 If you're anything like me, you probably spend large chunks of time pinned to your system crunching data, improving campaigns or building online brand sentiment.

 For these reasons (and to stay in-touch with the human race), participating in communities, attending internet marketing and SEO-related real-life events (quick shout-out to BrightonSEO - recently confirmed as the worlds' largest!) and engaging in Twitter chats and keeping up-to-date with industry news and trends will help keep you sane - as it does for me.
 There's many good people in our industry and engaging with them is a sure-fire way to increase your knowledge and make new friends.